j-u-p-iter/redux-socket-provider/README.md

 }

 ```
+The example is self descriptive.
 As we can see from the above example:

 - useGetData hook accepts eventName as the first and the only argument
 - useGetData hook returns back set of data: